m5ghanba/skema/README.md

 - `git clone https://github.com/m5ghanba/skema.git`: Downloads the SKeMa repository from GitHub into a new folder named `skema` in your current directory.
 The working directory is the folder your terminal is currently operating in, which you can check by running `pwd` (macOS/Linux) or `cd` (Windows).

 #### Static files
-There are necessary **static files** that need to be downloaded and placed inside.
+There are necessary **static files** that need to be downloaded.
 These are bathymetry and substrate files from the whole coast of British Columbia that `skema` uses when predicting kelp on a Sentinel-2 image.

 - The bathymetry file is a single TIFF raster (`Bathymetry_10m.tif`).
 - There are five substrate TIFF rasters (`NCC_substrate_20m.tif`, `SOG_substrate_20m.tif`, `WCVI_substrate_20m.tif`, `QCS_substrate_20m.tif`, `HG_substrate_20m.tif`), each covering a different region of the BC coast.